Protect your treasures with

 CBD (Central Business District) and Warehouse District (also known as the Arts District) are a are a major part of downtown New Orleans that's become increasingly residential, with high-end condos, lofts, apartments for rent and shops taking root in once decrepit historic buildings.

 Tulane/Gravier is located in the heart of New Orleans and is close to Central Business District and the French Quarter.
-The neighborhood has historically been a low-income area in which many residents rent their housing units and there is an active turnover of apartments for rent.
+The neighborhood has historically been a low-income area in which many residents rent their housing units and there is an active turnover of apartments and condos for rent.
 One of the important landmarks in this community is St. Joseph’s Church, said to be the largest church in New Orleans.